rkyv/rkyv/book_src/feature-comparison.md

 # Feature Comparison

-This is a best-effort feaure comparison between rkyv, FlatBuffers, and Cap'n Proto.
+This is a best-effort feature comparison between rkyv, FlatBuffers, and Cap'n Proto.
 This is by no means completely comprehensive, and pull requests that improve this are welcomed.

 ## Feature matrix